Reveal-Energy-Services/orchid-python-api/README-dev.md

     - If you are testing a `pipenv` virtual environment
         - Navigate to the directory associated with the virtual environment
         - If necessary, activate the virtual environment.
-        - Run `python </path/to/virtualenv/Lib/site-packages/copy_orchid_examples.py`.
-Be sure to specify `python` to run the script with the version of python install in the virtual environment and **not** the system version of python.
+        - Run `</path/to/virtualenv/Lib/site-packages/copy_orchid_examples.exe`.
-        - If the script reports that it skipped notebooks, repeat the command with an additional argument:
+        - If the executable reports that it skipped notebooks, repeat the command with an additional argument:
-          `python </path/to/virtualenv/Lib/site-packages/copy_orchid_examples.py --overwrite`
+          `</path/to/virtualenv/Lib/site-packages/copy_orchid_examples.exe --overwrite`
         - Verify that the current directory has five notebooks:
             - `completion_analysis.ipynb`
             - `plot_time_series.ipynb`